jge162/Action-Workflows/README.md

 This is template to copy simple-to-use GitHub actions, for the initial setup of any repository.
 <hr>

-## Example action to run a `python.py` file to verify that errors exist in the code:
+## Example action to run a `python.py` file to verify that no errors exist in your code:

 If errors exist within the code they'll be listed in the actions console.